Bush Fire Prevention

 No Burning of any type is permitted, including incinerators, on days of very high to catastrophic fire danger

 When And How To Burn

 Barbecues And Incinerators

 Gas and electric barbecues are permitted at any time.
-Solid fuel barbecues and incinerators are PROHIBITED on days of VERY HIGH or EXTREME FIRE DANGER.
+Solid fuel barbecues and incinerators are PROHIBITED on days of VERY HIGH to CATASTROPHIC FIRE DANGER.

 Garden Refuse And Restricted Burning Season